Certificate of Integrated Leadership

 Tuition costs for the Certificate of Integrated Leadership at Mount Marty are extremely competitive with similar programs offered at other Catholic colleges and universities.

 *Cost for the certificate program includes tuition, course materials, lodging, meals and four follow-up sessions.

 The program takes two and a half days to complete, with attendees asked to stay overnight.
 Lodging is included in the cost of tuition.

-Mike is an entrepreneur, author, speaker, business coach and financial advisor.
-With 30 years of experience working with hundreds of businesses in 37 different industries Mike represents the practitioner side of the program.
+Mike is an entrepreneur, author, speaker, certified executive coach and financial advisor.
+With 30 years of experience working with hundreds of businesses in 37 different industries, Mike represents the practitioner side of the program.
 He has authored Ultimate Breakthrough Planning: The Business Funnel Approach and The Sweet Spot: Where Business Strategy, Positive Psychology and Faith Principles Converge.
-He also serves as the Director of the Certificate of Integrated Leadership at the Benedictine Leadership Institute at Mount Marty College.
+He also serves as the director of the Certificate of Integrated Leadership at the Benedictine Leadership Institute at Mount Marty University.

 For program information contact: